MT4 Historical Data Import Complete Tutorial|Improve EA Backtesting Accuracy

 Detailed Download Steps

-After clicking into the “History Center,” you will see a list of all trading instruments provided by the broker.
+After entering the "History Center," you will see a list of all trading instruments provided by the broker.

 In the History Center window, find the instrument you intend to backtest, double-click the instrument name, and the system will expand to show all available timeframes (such as M1, M5, H1, D1, etc.).